Joe Nickell

-Joe Nickell (born December 1, 1944) is an American skeptic and investigator of the paranormal.
+Joe Herman Nickell (December 1, 1944 – March 4, 2025) was an American skeptic and investigator of the paranormal.

-Nickell is senior research fellow for the Committee for Skeptical Inquiry and writes regularly for their journal, Skeptical Inquirer.
-He is also an associate dean of the Center for Inquiry Institute.
-He is the author or editor of over 30 books.
+Nickell was a senior research fellow for the Committee for Skeptical Inquiry and wrote regularly for their journal, Skeptical Inquirer.
+He was also an associate dean of the Center for Inquiry Institute.
+He was the author or editor of over 30 books.

 Among his career highlights, Nickell helped expose the James Maybrick "Jack the Ripper Diary" as a hoax.
 In 2002, Nickell was one of a number of experts asked by scholar Henry Louis Gates Jr. to evaluate the authenticity of the manuscript of Hannah Crafts' The Bondwoman's Narrative (1853–1860), possibly the first novel by an African-American woman.
 At the request of document dealer and historian Seth Keller, Nickell analyzed documentation in the dispute over the authorship of "The Night Before Christmas", ultimately supporting the Clement Clarke Moore claim.

-Early life, education and family
+Early life and education

-Joe Nickell is the son of J. Wendell and Ella (Turner) Nickell and was born and raised in West Liberty, Kentucky.
+Joe Nickell was the son of J. Wendell and Ella (Turner) Nickell and was born in Lexington, Kentucky on December 1, 1944.
+He was raised in West Liberty, Kentucky.
 His parents indulged his interest in magic and investigation, allowing him to use a room in their house as a crime lab.

 He earned a B.A. degree in 1967 from the University of Kentucky.

 To avoid the wide draft for the Vietnam War, the following year in 1968, at the age of 24, he moved to Canada.
 There he began his careers as a magician, card dealer, and private investigator.
 After President Jimmy Carter granted unconditional pardons to draft dodgers in 1977, Nickell returned to the United States.

 He returned to the University of Kentucky for graduate work, earning an M.A.
 (1982) and PhD (1987).
 His PhD is in English, focusing on literary investigation and folklore.

-In late 2003, Nickell reconnected with his college girlfriend Diana G. Harris.
-He learned he had a daughter by her, named Cherette, and two grandsons, Tyner and Chase.
-Harris had married before but divorced.
-She and Nickell married April 1, 2006.
-Harris has since assisted Nickell in his investigative work.

-Diane Harris had told Cherette that her biological father was her first husband, but the daughter questioned her lack of resemblance to him.
-On Cherette's wedding day, one of the guests mentioned that her parents weren't married when she was conceived.
-Later, based on intuition, Cherette challenged her mother directly about her father and sensed equivocation.
-After more conversations and a DNA test, Cherette learned that Nickell was her biological father.

-Nickell used his daughter's claim that she had made an intuitive search for him as the basis for an article on the unconscious collection and processing of data.
-In it he concluded:

-"Cautions notwithstanding, I must admit to a new appreciation of intuition, without which I would not have known of my wonderful daughterand two grandsons!
-It's enough to warm an old skeptic's heart."